carpit680/lerobot-gui/openbot/dashboard/README.md

 ### 1. Arm Configuration
 - Navigate to "Arm Configuration"
+- **Hugging Face Credentials** (optional):
+  - Credentials are automatically loaded from system environment variables if available
+  - Manually enter your Hugging Face username and access token if needed
+  - These credentials are used for Hugging Face API access across the application
+- **Robot Configuration**:
   - Select appropriate ports for leader and follower arms
+  - Choose robot types (SO-100 or Giraffe v1.1) for both arms
+  - Set unique robot IDs for both arms
   - Test connections
   - Verify both arms are connected before proceeding

 ### 2. Calibration
-- Ensure both arms are connected
+- Ensure both arms are configured in Arm Configuration
+- Select which arm to calibrate (leader or follower)
 - Follow the step-by-step calibration process
 - Monitor progress and address any issues
 - Complete all calibration steps

 ### 3. Teleoperation
+- Ensure both arms are configured in Arm Configuration
 - Select camera feed for visual feedback
 - Choose control mode (joint or cartesian)
 - Use on-screen controls or keyboard for movement